Sen. Rosen, head of new tourism panel, visits Vegas Strip

-LAS VEGAS (AP) — A year after the coronavirus pandemic hobbled tourist-dependent Nevada and pushed its unemployment rate above 30%, things feel like they're starting to turn around, U.S. Sen. Jacky Rosen said Tuesday.
+LAS VEGAS (AP) — A year after the coronavirus pandemic hobbled tourist-dependent Nevada and pushed its unemployment rate to about 30%, things feel like they're starting to turn around, U.S. Sen. Jacky Rosen said Tuesday.

 Rosen, a Nevada Democrat, toured the New York-New York casino-resort on the Las Vegas Strip and nearby T-Mobile arena as part of her work chairing a new Senate subcommittee focused on tourism and travel.